ishine/calibrating-llm-mt/README.md

 # Calibrating Translation Decoding with Quality Estimation on LLMs

-The code, models, and human evaluation results will be released soon.
+The code, models, and human evaluation results will be released soon...